ECU-CSCI-4230/SpiralBound/README.md

 ## What is SpiralBound?

 SpiralBound is an open source digital notebook and planner.
+It takes aspects of note taking, study tools, and calender applications all combined into one seemless application.

 ## Features